jeromekelleher/msprime-paper/README.rst

 +++++++++++++++++++

 Creating the plots to compare simulations works in three stages.
-First, we run the simulations and output the replicate data; second, we collect the collect the replicate data and put it into a central file; and finally, we create the plots.
+First, we run the simulations and output the replicate data; second, we collect the replicate data and put it into a central file; and finally, we create the plots.

 All work running simulations and plotting the results is done in the file